neodavet/davetportfolio/README.md

 ## Setup

 1. Clone the repository
-2. Open either `index.html` or `index-bootstrap.html` in your browser
+2. Open `index.html` in your browser
-3. Customize the content in the HTML files
+3. Customize the content in the HTML file
-4. Update the portfolio data in the JavaScript files
+4. Update the portfolio data in the JavaScript file
 5. Add your resume to the `assets` folder

 ## Dependencies

-### Original Version
 - Font Awesome 6.0.0

-### Bootstrap Version
-- Bootstrap 5.3.0
-- Font Awesome 6.0.0

 ## Customization

 ### Portfolio Items
-Edit the `portfolioData` array in the JavaScript files to add or modify portfolio items.
+Edit the `portfolioData` array in the JavaScript file to add or modify portfolio items.

 ### Styling
-- Original version: Modify `css/styles.css`
+Modify `css/styles.css` to customize the appearance.
-- Bootstrap version: Modify `css/styles-bootstrap.css`

 ### Content
-Update the content in the HTML files to match your information.
+Update the content in the HTML file to match your information.

 ## Browser Support